Jericho, Cumberland County, New Jersey

-Jericho is a community located within Stow Creek Township, in Cumberland County, New Jersey, United States.
+Jericho is a community located within Stow Creek Township, in Cumberland County, in the U.S. state of New Jersey.

 Stow Creek, a tributary of the Delaware River, flows through the settlement, and a pond and dam are located there.

 Jericho was at one time an important mill town in the history of Cumberland and Salem counties.

 History

 Originally called "Gravelly Run", the settlement began to flourish in 1680 when John Brick purchased 1000 acre of land bordering Stow Creek, and erected sawmills and gristmills.
 The Jericho Hotel was built, and in 1818, a distillery located in Jericho was converted into a woolen factory.

 The geologic area around Jericho contains Miocene epoch marl, and it is rich with fossils.
 In the early 1800s, farmers near Jericho began using the mudlike marl found along Stow Creek as fertilizer, and commercial marl pits were built.